 A: Parents of minors and aged individuals can name a local person to serve alternately as co-guardian with a named guardian who lives outside the jurisdiction of the local courts.
 If there are no local relatives, friends or support persons who qualify, the alternate co-guardian can be a local attorney.

 This "Law You Can Use"consumer legal information column was provided by the Ohio State Bar Association (OSBA).
-It was originally prepared by Columbus attorney David A. Zwyer, and updated by attorney Bryan B. Johnson.
+It was originally prepared by Columbus attorney David A. Zwyer.
+It was updated by attorney Bryan B. Johnson of the Columbus law firm of Bryan B. Johnson, Attorney at Law, LLC, and reviewed by Columbus attorney Eric Gamble of Gamble Hartshorn, LLC.